mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 .. _installation-page:

 ===================================================
-Installing Copernicus Marine toolbox
+Installing Copernicus Marine Toolbox
 ===================================================

-There are several ways to install or use the Copernicus Marine toolbox:
+There are several ways to install or use the Copernicus Marine Toolbox:

 * via pip (see `PyPI repository <https://pypi.org/project/copernicusmarine/>`_)
 * via mamba | conda (see `conda-forge channel <https://anaconda.org/conda-forge/copernicusmarine>`_)